AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/Access-Control-API.md

 ---

 # Asset and AssetType Access Control API
 The access control API is used to secure assets by setting their ownership and permissions.
-For more information about OCS access control, see Role-based access control.
+For more information about OCS access control, see [Role-based access control][xref:accessControl].

 ***
 ## `Get Asset or AssetType Access Control List `